-A TSP CA is either certified by one of the NR-CA's intermediate CAs or another TSP intermediary CA that in its turn certified by one of the NR-CA's intermediate CAs.
+A TSP CA is either certified by one of the NR-CA's intermediate CAs.

 A TSP CA shall be operated in accordance with a Certification Practice Statement (CPS) that defined by the TSP in compliance with the present CP.
 This CP is subject to the approval by the ECAC PMA.
 Approval activities covers: